anacmota/miFISH/README.md

 <br>

 ### miFISH stochastic allocation of dots
-Find the script for this analysis in **_miFISH experiment > Signal decoding > Stochastic_**.
+1. Find the script for this analysis in **_miFISH experiment > Signal decoding > Stochastic_**.
-Extract the 2 scripts to a working folder where the **_datasets folder_** should be in the same directory as the working script.
+2. Extract the 2 scripts to a working folder where the **_datasets folder_** should be in the same directory as the working script.
-The script **_main_miFISH_** is ready to be run by the user.
+3. The script **_main_miFISH_** is ready to be run by the user.
 To specify the dataset replicate to be run, change the number in line 6 from "1" to "2".

+Executes:
 - assign an aleatory dot to a single-color probe or a dual-color probe that corresponds to one of the required channels;
 - in case of a dual-color find the other color dot that is positioned closer to the aleatory dot picked in first place;
 - in case the pairwise distance is higher than 0.55 µm, do not assign any dot and start again with another aleatory dot;